abhishekmeena33/movies-recommender-system/README.md

 ## Libraries Used
 The following libraries are used in this project:

-- [Scikit-learn](https://scikit-learn.org/stable/): For CountVectorizer and cosine similarity calculations.
+- [Scikit-learn](https://scikit-learn.org/stable/): For CountVectorizer, TfidfVectorizer(current) and cosine similarity calculations.
 - [Pandas](https://pandas.pydata.org/): For data manipulation and analysis.
 - [Numpy](https://numpy.org/): For numerical operations.
 - [NLTK](https://www.nltk.org/): For natural language processing (PorterStemmer).